 Developing effective therapeutics for Alzheimer’s disease has been challenging for the biopharmaceutical industry.
 In this video, Dr. Jeffrey Cummings—one of the world’s preeminent experts in Alzheimer’s disease research—reviews the investment and innovation history in Alzheimer’s disease across the industry.

-Despite the tens of billions of dollars that have been spent on pharmaceutical research and development in Alzheimer’s disease—and the contributions of the over 175,000 individuals who have participated in clinical trials since 1995—there have been over 110 discontinued clinical development programs in the past 25 years and the U.S. Food and Drug Administration (FDA) has yet to approve any products that modify the course of Alzheimer’s disease progression.
+Despite the tens of billions of dollars that have been spent on pharmaceutical research and development in Alzheimer’s disease—and the contributions of the over 175,000 individuals who have participated in clinical trials since 1995—there have been over 110 discontinued clinical development programs in the past 25 years.

-I invite you to watch Dr. Cummings review this history and explore what approval of novel therapies could mean for patients, their caregivers, and society at large.
+Watch the video below to hear Dr. Cummings review this history and explore what approval of novel therapies means for patients, their caregivers, and society at large.